-Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster Central U.S.
+Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster central U.S.

 The record cold

-A sharp dip, or trough, in the jet stream across the West has allowed cold air to spill south into the western and North Central states, bringing frigid readings bordering on the extreme.
+A sharp dip, or trough, in the jet stream across the West has allowed cold air to spill south into the Western and north-central states, bringing frigid readings bordering on the extreme.

-In Potomac, Mont., where the minus-29.2-degree reading was set, the Weather Service had predicted that the location would hit minus-30, which would have been the Lower 48′s earliest minus-30-degree reading on record.
-That didn’t end up happening as some last minute cloud cover prevented radiational cooling from having its maximum effect.
+In Potomac, Mont., where the minus-29.2 reading was set, the National Weather Service had predicted that the location would hit minus-30, which would have been the Lower 48′s earliest minus-30 reading on record.
+That didn’t end up happening as some last-minute cloud cover prevented radiational cooling from having its maximum effect.

-“The observer has come in, and it did not get that cold,” said Corby Dickerson, a meteorologist at the National Weather Service in Missoula, in an interview.
+“The observer has come in, and it did not get that cold,” Corby Dickerson, a meteorologist at the National Weather Service in Missoula, said in an interview.
 “Surface pressure didn’t get nearly as high, the high was slightly weaker … [and] I think there was just a bit more [cold air] drainage wind through the canyon last night.
 It’s the subtleties that make the forecast during this sort of cold so challenging.”

-Regardless, the ongoing cold is off the charts, with an the air mass more typical of December or January than late October.
+Regardless, the ongoing cold is off the charts, with an air mass more typical of December or January than late October.

 Two out of the past three mornings have been among Missoula’s coldest three ever recorded in October, and more records will probably fall later in the week.